This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A physical therapist teaches you exercises to strengthen the muscles in your neck, shoulders, and back.
 This can help increase the amount of room in the thoracic outlet.
 These exercises can also help improve your posture and decrease pain.

 - Muscle relaxers or other medicines to decrease nerve pain may be needed.
-Ask your caregiver for more information about these medicines.
+Ask your healthcare provider for more information about these medicines.

 - Prescription pain medicine may be given to decrease pain.
 Do not wait until the pain is severe before you take this medicine.

 - Surgery may be needed if other treatments do not work.
-Caregivers may cut or remove your scalene muscles or one or more ribs.
+Healthcare providers may cut or remove your scalene muscles or one or more ribs.
 They may remove the fibrous bands in the thoracic outlet.

 How can I help manage my symptoms?